 A short walk from the Girandella beach in Rabac, you'll find the Golubjera beach.
 This is a wonderful pebble beach, that once was a popular spot for electronic music parties.

 Today, the beach is run by a local tour agency – Four Elements and it's known as the Bounty Bay.
-Many sea kayaking tours starts and finish at this beach.
+Many sea kayaking tours start and finish at this beach.

 Brsec – Klancac Beach Istria

-A wonderful pebbly beach at the east coast of Istria, the Brsec beach is surrounded by steep, rugged mountain that shelve steeply toward the blue Adriatic, creating quite dramatic scenery especially when seen from the sea or from the village above.
+A wonderful pebbly beach on the east coast of Istria, the Brsec beach is surrounded by a steep, rugged mountain that shelves steeply toward the blue Adriatic, creating quite dramatic scenery, especially when seen from the sea or from the village above.

 The road to the beach is narrow.
 This beach, although small and difficult to reach, is very popular among locals.
 Unless you are a confident driver, consider walking down to the beach instead of using your car.

 Bring your own food and water as the beach doesn't have any facilities.
-The beach has very little shade, so bring a sun umbrella and wear a sun screen at all times.
+The beach has very little shade, so bring a sun umbrella and wear sunscreen at all times.

 Moscenicka Draga (Sipar) Beach Istria

-Perhaps the pretties and the busiest beach along Opatija Riviera, Sipar beach is a lovely pebbly beach located in a village of Moscenicka Draga.
+Perhaps the prettiest and the busiest beach along Opatija Riviera, Sipar beach is a lovely pebbly beach located in a village of Moscenicka Draga.

-This beach is seriously crowded as there are two hotels in a village – a 180-room family friendly hotel Marina, and a 60-room Mediteran hotel.
-Many locals also rent apartments and rooms, and on weekends, tour buses bring daily tourists from the neighboring Slovenia.
+This beach is seriously crowded as there are two hotels in a village – a 180-room family-friendly hotel Marina, and a 60-room Mediteran hotel.
+Many locals also rent apartments and rooms, and on weekends, tour buses bring daily tourists from neighboring Slovenia.
 This means – a lot of people at the beach.